 The acclaimed Spanish chef continues his education in Philippine cuisine

 The early morning sunlight streams in at irregular angles, struggling to get between the bamboo slats and through the corrugated metal roofing sheets that make up Entoy’s Bakasihan, a semi-alfresco eatery in the quiet coastal town of Cordova, on Cebu’s Mactan Island.
-Across from me, hovering over his bowl of cloudy nilarang, a Cebuano soup soured with tomatoes and iba (tree sorrel), is Spanish chef Jose Luis “Chele” Gonzalez, the man behind Manila’s Gallery Vask, where his degustation menus are served amid a revolving backdrop of art.
+Across from me, hovering over his bowl of cloudy nilarang, a Cebuano soup soured with tomatoes and iba (tree sorrel), is Spanish chef Jose Luis “Chele” Gonzalez, the man behind Manila’s Gallery Vask (now re-opened as Gallery by Chele), where his degustation menus are served amid a revolving backdrop of art.
 The setup is not unlike Corey Lee’s gastronomic curation at In Situ in San Francisco’s MoMA or the Josean Alija-helmed Nerua at the Guggenheim Museum in Bilbao, Spain, where Chele once worked as a sous chef.
 Gallery Vask is so far the only Philippine restaurant that’s made it to the Asia’s 50 Best Restaurants list two years in a row — in 2016 and 2017.
 In November last year, Chele opened a second restaurant called Enye in one of Mactan’s upscale resorts, just a few kilometers from Entoy’s.

 Entoy’s teeters on stilts over the water’s edge and patches of mangrove, looking like a temporary affair with weathered wooden tables and red plastic chairs.
 But the eatery is a 20-year-old dining institution.
 It’s known for the town’s delicacy: bakasi.
 The species of spotted moray eel, which grows to a length of 12 inches, is caught daily among the reef flats and traditionally served in soup or deep fried to a crisp and had with vinegar.